AngeloOliveira2004/DA_1st_Project/README.md

 5. Have fun using the program

 Also important, if you have the problem of not loading the csv files, be sure that they are in a folder named dataset inside the cmake-build-debug.
 Furthermore, the names of the datasets were altered for simplification issues.
-If you have any problem while loading the CSVs please use the following names: <br>
+If you have any problem while loading the CSVs please use the following names:
--> LargeDataSet/Cities.csv
+1. LargeDataSet/Cities.csv
 ; LargeDataSet/Pipes.csv
 ; LargeDataSet/Reservoir.csv
 ; LargeDataSet/Stations.csv
 <br>
--> LargeDataSet/Cities.csv
+2. LargeDataSet/Cities.csv
 ; SmallDataSet/Pipes.csv
 ; SmallDataSet/Reservoir.csv
 ; SmallDataSet/Stations.csv